archonic/ruby_html_tree_differ/README.md

 ### Prerequisites

 You have to have python installed.
 You can set the python command (`python` or `python3`) with the ENV variable `PYTHON`.
 By default pycall checks for python3, then python.
 If your `RUBY_PLATFORM` is `x86_x64_linux` you should set the ENV variable `LIBPYTHON` to the output of `which python` or `which python3`.
 For me it was `/usr/bin/python3`.
-Check the pycall's [finder.rb](https://github.com/mrkn/pycall.rb/blob/master/lib/pycall/libpython/finder.rb) if you have trouble.
+Check pycall's [finder.rb](https://github.com/mrkn/pycall.rb/blob/master/lib/pycall/libpython/finder.rb) if you have trouble.

 ### Install